larsreed/jsonschemadocs/README.md

     -DexcludeColumns=col1,col2,... to exclude named columns
-    -DskipTables=table1,table2,... to exclude tables with given IDs -DembedUpToRows=n defines embedding in HTML tables Output is written to stdout and must be redirected.
+    -DskipTables=table1,table2,... to exclude tables with given IDs -DembedUpToRows=n defines embedding in HTML tables Output is written to stdout and should be redirected.
 ```

 # Maintenance